Jason Leonard: 1990–1993

 Leonard won his first cap on 28 July 1990, against Argentina in Buenos Aires.
-At the age of 22 he was the youngest prop forward to ever play for England.
+At the age of 22 he was the youngest prop forward to ever play for England (until 24/10/24 when Asher Opoko-Forjour won his first cap for England as Tight-Head, coming on in the 54th minute at 20 years of age).
 The visitors were made to feel unwelcome, however, as the game was played on the 8th anniversary of the Falklands War.
 Leonard describes in his autobiography that the crowd were throwing oranges (among other things) at the England players.
 The most interesting object he saw on the pitch was a bathroom tap.
 England eventually won the game 25–12; it proved a baptism of fire for the young Leonard.

 Leonard played his whole England career in a largely dominant pack and in his early career played with established forwards such as Brian Moore, Wade Dooley, Dean Richards, Mick Skinner, Mike Teague and Peter Winterbottom.
 The England pack of this era helped England Rugby win much success, often playing a limited 10-man game that suited the large and physical England forwards.

 During this period, England won back-to-back Grand Slams in 1991 and 1992.
 Despite losing the opening pool match to New Zealand 18–12, England made it to the Rugby World Cup Final in 1991, losing 12–6 to pre-tournament favourites Australia.
 In that game, England played open rugby, like they had in the Five Nations in 1990, although it was the forward-dominated 10-man game which earlier in 1991 had won them the Five Nations Grand Slam, as well as the quarter-final against France and semi-final against Scotland.

 Against Wales in 1992, Leonard suffered a neck injury: he experienced a numbing sensation in his right arm, but had no idea he had ruptured a vertebra in his neck, so played out the remainder of the match.
 Later, he required emergency surgery, where bone from his hip had to be grafted into his neck.
 Leonard's career was in grave doubt, after only 10 tests.
 Due to brilliant surgery and his rehabilitation regime, however, he made a full recovery, winning his 11th cap against Canada at Twickenham that autumn without missing an England test.

 In 1993, Leonard was selected for his first British and Irish Lions tour to New Zealand.